GovReady/800-53-server/README.md

 # 800-53-server
-Prototype of making fisma 800-53 controls interactive
+Prototype of making fisma 800-53 controls interactive and visualizing control relationships.

 A running version is http://800-53.govready.com